juhaniaa/PHPIDV408/ProjectPHP/docs/TestCases/TC1_Customer.md

 2 Choose a movie in the movie list

 Output
-	* Movie information is shown with title, description and picture
+	* Movie information is shown with title and description
 	* A list of all upcoming shows with this movie is shown with button to book tickets for each show

 TC 1.4.1 Book ticket to show by movie